Your money-making expert. Financial journalist, TV and radio personality.

 When it comes to making money from your hands or your feet, the general requirements are blemish-free skin and even nail beds but you will need to check with specific agencies, such as Hired Hands.
 Body modelling agencies can also work with bottoms and legs for advertising campaigns, jewellery, accessories or retail products.

-Your body parts need to be well maintained; a paper cut on the finger and you’ll be out of work until it’s healed.
+Your body parts need to be well maintained; a paper cut on the finger, and you won’t be able to make money as a model until it’s healed.

-Hair models can work for small local hair dressers for staff training or in large salons or fashion hair dressers, though the latter may prefer fashion models and these are much harder to get and you will probably have to pay for an appointment.
+Hair models can work for small local hair dressers for staff training or in large salons or fashion hair dressers.
+Unfortunately the latter may prefer fashion models and these are much harder to get, and you’ll probably have to pay for an appointment.

 Contact hairdressers or salon brands directly, especially the ones with training schools and academies.
-The L’Oreal International Academy has two locations one in London and one in Manchester and you can register yourself at either one for a modelling consultation.
+The L’Oreal International Academy has two locations, in London and in Manchester, and you can register yourself at either one for a modelling consultation.